phoneticslab/nosey/README.md

 ## 3D Files

-These files were created (and can be edited) using FreeCAD version 1.0, which is open-source software that can be used for free: https://www.freecad.org
+These files were created (and can be edited) using FreeCAD version 1.0, which is open-source software that can be downloaded at: https://www.freecad.org

+We have provided files in two formats:

+- `.3mf`: 3D Manufacturing Format files, which can be used for 3D printing.
+- ``.FCStd`: FreeCAD files that can be edited and adapted for further customization.

 The system comprises 4 primary parts, and an assembly file.
 The microphone holder was designed for AKG CK99L microphones, but it is possible to adapt these for different microphones.

 ### Parts List